Jeremiah Tower

-Jeremiah Tower (born 1942) is an American celebrity chef who, along with Alice Waters and Wolfgang Puck, has been credited with pioneering the culinary style known as California cuisine.
+Jeremiah Tower (born 1942) is an American celebrity chef and restaurateur who, along with Alice Waters and Wolfgang Puck, pioneered the culinary style known as California cuisine.
 A food lover from childhood, he had no formal culinary education before beginning his career as a chef.

 Early life and education

 Tower was born in 1942 in Stamford, Connecticut.
 The son of a managing director of an international film sound equipment company, he was educated at Saint Ignatius' College, Riverview in Sydney, Australia; at Parkside School in Surrey, England; and at Loomis Chaffee in Connecticut.
-He attended Harvard University, earning a B.A., and then completed his master's degree in Architecture at the Harvard Graduate School of Design.
+He got a bachelor's degree at Harvard University and got a master's degree in architecture at the Harvard Graduate School of Design.
 Tower is gay.